 Homer: There's an Air 'n' Space Museum. *grins like an idiot, and then is thrown out of the prison*

-Also, there was one emitted by Homer when commencing a roast against Mr. Burns for his birthday (and in case you're wondering why it fits, its because shortly afterwards, he drops his pants and proceeds to moon Mr. Burns and the audience, a characature of Burns' face is on his butt, and he tries to quote Mr. Burns).
+- Also, there was one emitted by Homer when commencing a roast against Mr. Burns for his birthday (and in case you're wondering why it fits, its because shortly afterwards, he drops his pants and proceeds to moon Mr. Burns and the audience, a caricature of Burns' face is on his butt, and he tries to quote Mr. Burns).

 Homer: Now here's an impression of Mr. Burns that is incredibly... cheeky.

-In another episode, Bullwinkle discovers a toy boat covered in rubies, with the name "Omar Kayam" inscribed on the side.
+- In another episode, Bullwinkle discovers a toy boat covered in rubies, with the name "Omar Kayam" inscribed on the side.
 When Rocky asks, "Do you know what this is?"
 Bullwinkle waits a beat before answering, "If you're waiting for me to provide the answer, you're in for a long wait!"
 Rocky shrugs and gamely announces (much to Bullwinkle's chagrin) that they now have the Ruby Yacht of Omar Kayam.

-In "I See A Funny Cartoon In Your Future," Blossom finds a tarot card as a clue to a string of thefts, to which she announces that it's the work of a "tarot-ist."
+- In "I See A Funny Cartoon In Your Future," Blossom finds a tarot card as a clue to a string of thefts, to which she announces that it's the work of a "tarot-ist."
 Bubbles feels our pain.

-Another Kim Possible example; as Kim and Ron raided the headquarters of international thief Falsetto Jones, she noticed a huge pool on the villain's property:
+- As Kim and Ron raided the headquarters of international thief Falsetto Jones, she noticed a huge pool on the villain's property:

 Kim: Let me guess, Wade.
 Crocs?
 Sharks?